-Roberta: looking at what's being built in the region, what are comparable development models, and what are the site characteristics.
+Roberta: looking at what's being built in the region.
+What are comparable development models?
+What are the characteristics?

 Larry Koff: retail is not a viable use, because there is too much retail in the region.
 We are looking at what the value to the town will be for different uses.